STAND. COM. REP. NO. 1072

 Your Committee finds that in the current economic climate, the social safety net provided by TANF-funded programs is especially important.
 It is essential that the State assist vulnerable individuals and families to meet basic human needs such as shelter, food, and health care.
 It is equally as important that the State assist as many Hawaii residents as possible to enter or reenter the workforce and to maintain productive employment.
 Because of the current economic recession, many working-class and middle-class individuals are losing jobs, thereby becoming at-risk for housing loss and economic dislocation.
 Your Committee finds that TANF-funded programs and services will help prevent many of these individuals from falling into poverty.

 Your Committee intends this measure to direct valuable TANF funding to meet the demand for direct cash benefits and necessary social service programs while maintaining an adequate level of cash reserves to ensure the continued provision of cash benefits into the future.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 653, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 739, H.D.
+2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
 No. 739, H.D.
 2, S.D.
 1, and be referred to the Committee on Ways and Means.